opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/images/cloud-init.rst

 Impact on IMS
 -------------

-To ensure that ECSs created using a private image support custom configurations, you must install Cloud-Init or Cloudbase-Init on the ECSs before using them to create private images.
+To ensure that ECSs that are created using a private image support custom configurations, you must install Cloud-Init or Cloudbase-Init on the ECSs before using them to create private images.

 -  For Windows OSs, download and install Cloudbase-Init.
 -  For Linux OSs, download and install Cloud-Init.